 - You are married, filing jointly, and your spouse works

-Step 3: Claim Dependents
+Step 3: Claim Dependents On Your Form W-4

-To get a correct withholding amount, ensure that you only use the income information for the highest paying job for steps 3 and 4 of Form W-4.
+To get a correct withholding amount, ensure that you only use the income information for the highest-paying job for steps 3 and 4 of Form W-4.
 In this step, you will need to list the number of children or dependents you have.
 Multiply the number of qualifying dependents under 17 years of age by $2,000 and the number of other dependents by $500.

-Depending on your income and filing status, you may be eligible to take advantage of the Child Tax Credit.
+Depending on your taxable income and filing status, you may be eligible to take advantage of the Child Tax Credit.

 The Child Tax Credit